5 Tips On Inspiring Healthy Competition In The Workplace

 5. Diversity and Inclusion

-It might seem not relevant, but diversity and inclusion plays a huge role in deciding whether your work environment promotes a healthy or harmful competitive culture.
+It might seem not relevant, but diversity and inclusion play a huge role in deciding whether your work environment promotes a healthy or harmful competitive culture.

 To encourage healthy competition, think about the long-term measures of how every employee would perceive their role in the organization.

-Are they comfortable to address critical issues?
+Are they comfortable addressing critical issues?
 Do they feel that their contributions are unacknowledged and overshadowed?
 Are their voices not being heard?

 There are numerous ways through which a person might feel discriminate against in your company.
 If so, it’s best to address that as soon as you possibly can.

 Do you have any tips on how to encourage healthy competition in the workplace?
-Let us know in the comments below.
+If so, please send us an email.
+We would love to include your ideas on this list.